ViniciusMikuni/Occupancy/README.md

 # Occupancy

 Use
-`python measureOccupancy.py --inputfile=path/to/file --collBunch=int --instLumi=int/float --nFiles=int`
+`python measureOccupancy.py --inputfile=path/to/file --collBunch=int --instLumi=int/float --nFiles=int`  (Single Mode)
 or
-`python measureOccupancy.py --config=configs/testconfig.cfg`
+`python measureOccupancy.py --config=configs/testconfig.cfg`  (Config Mode)
 to run the code.

+Add the flag __--skipplots__ (without argument) if the plotting module should be skipped.
+Plots are only implemented for config mode.

 ## Requirements
 The following python modules are necessary: